 Run-off cover is professional indemnity insurance for accountants who've retired, or for firms that have stopped trading.
 As they're no longer taking on new work, the risk of a claim is slightly lower, although there could still be a claim for work carried out in the past.
 Run-off cover picks up that risk.

-If you'd like more information on CIMA and its insurance requirements, we recommend visiting its website or calling 0208 849 2251.
+If you'd like more information on CIMA, we recommend visiting its website or calling 0208 849 2251.

-If you have any questions about CIMA professional indemnity insurance, feel free to give us a call on 0345 222 5360.accountantsclaimsmanaging riskretroactive coverrules and regulationsrun-off cover
+Meantime, if you have any questions about CIMA professional indemnity insurance, feel free to give us a call on 0345 222 5391.
+Or click here for a quick quote.accountantsclaimsmanaging riskretroactive coverrules and regulationsrun-off cover